 How were you trained and what was that like?

-I attended Mercyhurst Culinary and Wine Institute, a small private college in northern Pennsylvania.
-It was about 45 minutes from my home in Edinboro.
-Although it was a religious school, they weren't very pushy about it, and it was also the only culinary program anywhere near where I lived.
+I attended the Mercyhurst Culinary and Wine Institute, a small private college in northern Pennsylvania.
+The campus was just 45 minutes from my hometown of Edinboro.
+While it was a religious school, they didn’t push religion much.
+It also offered the only culinary program nearby, making it an easy choice.

-The entire experience changed not only the way I thought about food but also the way I lived my life.
-Aside from the routine college hi-jinks, I learned that I wanted to become a badass cook and open my own place someday.
+The experience changed how I viewed food and lived my life.
+Beyond the usual college antics, I realized I wanted to become a top-notch cook and open my own restaurant someday.

-Throughout college, I worked at several different restaurants and had the opportunity to work with one of the school's chefs in some independent restaurant settings.
+While in college, I worked at several restaurants.
+I also collaborated with one of the school’s chefs in independent restaurant settings.

-It was a little one-horse town about two hours north of Detroit, where we were working at a private resort for the insanely rich.
-The restaurant was located in a community directly on Lake Huron, and these $2-3 million homes were more like summer cottages to these folks.
+Harbor Beach is a small town about two hours north of Detroit.
+We worked at a private resort for the ultra-wealthy.
+The restaurant sat in a lakeside community on Lake Huron.
+The “summer cottages” were $2–3 million homes.

-From there, I finished my schooling with an internship at the Gaylord Opryland Resort & Convention Center, where I was employed for approximately two and a half years.
+After that, I completed my schooling with an internship at the Gaylord Opryland Resort & Convention Center.
+I worked there for about two and a half years, gaining even more valuable experience.

 Would you do it again?